Genealogy

 - Copies of Women’s Institute Tweedsmuir Community Histories (compiled local histories)

-If you are planning several hours of research or require materials to be retrieved from the archival storage area on a Saturday, please call the Research Room (519-797-2080) in advance to make an appointment.
-If you require a microfilm reader or use of a computer, please call ahead to reserve one.
-Otherwise, they operate on a first come, first served basis.
+If you are planning several hours of research or require materials to be retrieved from the archival storage area on a Saturday, please contact archives@brucecounty.on.ca or call the Research Room 226-909-2890 to book an appointment and/or discuss your research goals.